 - 1 teaspoon apple cider vinegar

-Heat your oven to 400F and line a baking sheet with parchment paper.
+- Heat your oven to 400°F/200°C and line a baking sheet with parchment paper.

-In a food processor pulse together the flour, baking powder, 3 tablespoons of sugar and salt.
-Add the chopped margarine and pulse until course crumbs form.
+- In a food processor pulse together the flour, baking powder, 3 tablespoons of sugar, and salt.
+Add the chopped margarine and pulse until coarse crumbs form.

-Bake for 15 - 20 minutes until golden brown.
+- Bake for 15 to 20 minutes until golden brown.

-Once the biscuits are done, remove from the oven and set aside to cool slightly.
+- Once the biscuits are done, remove them from the oven and set them aside to cool slightly.